What is autism? Assessing Autism Spectrum Disorders Bright Tots information on child development

-The diagnosis of autism spectrum disorders (ASD) is a two-step process: a developmental surveillance and screening
+The diagnosis of autism spectrum disorders (ASD) is a two-step process: a developmental surveillance and screening that

-that begins at infancy with the child’s primary care provider.
+begins at infancy with the child’s primary care provider.
 In screening for autism spectrum disorders developmental

 surveillance is the routine monitoring and tracking of specific developmental milestones at well-child visits.
-This
+This includes the

-observations and tracking developmental progress, compared with children of similar age.
-All professionals responsible
+tracking developmental progress, compared with children of similar age.
+All professionals responsible for the care of the child

-for the care of the child should perform routine developmental surveillance to identify children with atypical
+should perform routine developmental surveillance to identify children with atypical development.

 Autism Spectrum Disorders and Evaluation

-relatively stable in very young children.
-For the identification and risk factors of autism spectrum disorders specific
+in very young children.
+For the identification and risk factors of autism spectrum disorders specific tests are used during the

-tests are used during the evaluation.
-By screening children early from birth through age 5 for autism, helps to identify
+evaluation.
+By screening children early from birth through age 5 for autism, helps to identify those children most at risk of

-those children most at risk of developing an autism spectrum disorder and/ or developmental delay.
+developing an autism spectrum disorder and/ or developmental delay.

 Autism spectrum disorders have shown difficult to reliably detect before the age of 3.
-In part, this is due to lack of
+In part, this is due to lack of awareness

-difficult to judge developmental deviation in peer relationships in children of 18 months, an age at which these skills
+developmental deviation in peer relationships in children of 18 months, an age at which these skills would not be expected to

 Identifying Autism Spectrum Disorders Before Age 2

-Children with autism spectrum disorders are now being identified before the age of 2 years old thanks to advancements
+Children with autism spectrum disorders are now being identified before the age of 2 years old thanks to advancements in the

-clinician between the ages of 24 and 30 months.
-Since early intervention services are dependent upon early detection
+the ages of 24 and 30 months.
+Since early intervention services are dependent upon early detection and formal diagnosis, it is

-and formal diagnosis, it is imperative that young children be screened for autism, identified as being at risk and referred
+imperative that young children be screened for autism, identified as being at risk and referred for comprehensive evaluation

-for comprehensive evaluation and assessment in an efficient and timely manner.
+and assessment in an efficient and timely manner.

 Children with autism spectrum disorders consistently seem to demonstrate deficits in social-cognitive and social-